bradleyfalzon/gopherci/CONTRIBUTING.md

 - Bug fixes are fine to go straight to PR.
 - Tests are encouraged, but help can be given to add them if you require.

+# Skipping Tests

+Some tests require external integration, such as Google Cloud credentials, you can skip these tests using `go test -short`, and let the CI process run these during the Pull Request CI tests.

 # Development Environment

 You'll need: